-CFS is the leading full-service agricultural cooperative in the Cedar River area and the provider of precision agriculture service Central AdvantageGS.
-This service, and associated product NitrateNow, helps farmers understand their soil fertility, minimize the application of crop inputs, and improve yields.
-This approach applies the right amount of nutrients when and where the crops need it, which increases nutrient use efficiency, reduces potential loss into the watershed, and makes sure you are not paying for inputs that aren’t needed.
-Data is collected, analyzed, and compiled each year to improve the accuracy and effectiveness of recommendations.
+Central Farm Service is the leading full-service agricultural cooperative in the Cedar River area and the provider of precision agriculture service Central AdvantageGS.
+This service, and associated product NitrateNow, helps farmers understand their soil fertility, minimize the application of crop inputs and improve yields.
+This approach applies the right amount of nutrients when and where the crops need it, which increases nutrient use efficiency, reduces potential loss into the watershed and makes sure farmers are not paying for inputs that aren’t needed.
+Data is collected, analyzed and compiled each year to improve the accuracy and effectiveness of recommendations.
 Over 250,000 acres and 250 operations in southern Minnesota are enrolled in Central AdvantageGS and NitrateNow.

 Hormel Foods is a global branded food company.
 Its brands include SKIPPY®, SPAM®, Hormel® Natural Choice®, Applegate®, Justin’s®, Wholly Guacamole®, Hormel® Black Label®, Columbus® and many more.
 Hormel Foods has been named one of the 100 Best Corporate Citizens by Corporate Responsibility Magazine for 10 consecutive years, and focuses its sustainability initiatives on five key areas: the environment, animal welfare, products, people and communities.
 In addition to its goal to reduce water use at its manufacturing facilities by 10 percent by 2020, Hormel Foods has further demonstrated its commitment to protecting natural resources by joining the Ceres and World Wildlife Fund’s AgWater Challenge, developing a sustainable agriculture policy, completing a high-level water risk assessment of its largest direct suppliers and participating in the Cedar River Watershed Partnership.

-Mower SWCD is focused on helping farmers understand and implement new practices and improvements that mitigate erosion, improve soil health, and address water quantity and quality problems in the Cedar River Watershed.
-The SWCD can help you design and incorporate soil health and water quality practices (cover crops, conservation tillage, permanent vegetative cover, etc.) into your farming operation.
-Technical assistance is available for farmers, and the SWCD will help you access state and federal cost-share programs for the implementation of new practices.
-Mower SWCD is also a local partner of the Minnesota Agricultural Water Quality Certification Program and will help you evaluate the water quality risks on your farm.
+Mower SWCD is focused on helping farmers understand and implement new practices and improvements that mitigate erosion, improve soil health and address water quantity and quality problems in the Cedar River Watershed.
+The SWCD can help farmers design and incorporate soil health and water quality practices (cover crops, conservation tillage, permanent vegetative cover, etc.) into their farming operations.
+Technical assistance is available for farmers, and the SWCD will help them access state and federal cost-share programs for the implementation of new practices.
+Mower SWCD is also a local partner of the Minnesota Agricultural Water Quality Certification Program and will help farmers evaluate the water quality risks on their farms.